FREE Shipping on orders over $899

 1. Nutritious Smoothies

 Making nutritional smoothies is a delicious and easy way to include chlorophyll and spirulina in your daily routine.
-Combine chlorophyll-rich green leaves, such as spinach and kale, with a teaspoon of spirulina powder.
-Add fruits, such as bananas or berries, for an extra boost of flavor and nutrients.
+Combine chlorophyll-rich leafy greens, such as spinach and kale, with a teaspoon of spirulina powder.
+Add fruit, such as bananas or berries, for an extra boost of flavor and nutrients.

 2. Fresh Salads

-Incorporate fresh and varied green leaves into your daily salads.
+Incorporate a variety of fresh green leaves into your daily salads.
 Lettuce, spinach, and other leafy greens are excellent sources of chlorophyll.
-Adding dried spirulina algae as a condiment or even in crunchy form can provide an additional dose of nutrients.
+Adding dried spirulina algae as a seasoning or even in crunchy form can provide an extra dose of nutrients.

 3. Nutritional Supplements

 If you're looking for a convenient option, consider taking chlorophyll and spirulina supplements.
-They are available in various forms, such as tablets, capsules or powders, which can be easily added to your daily routine.
-Be sure to follow the manufacturer's directions for the best results.
+They're available in various forms, including tablets, capsules, and powders, which can be easily added to your daily routine.
+Be sure to follow the manufacturer's instructions for best results.

 Remember that prevention is better than cure